 Submit shop drawings in accordance with Section 01300 - Submittals.

-Indicate each type of door, material, steel core thicknesses, mortises, reinforcements, location of exposed fasteners, openings, [glazed] [louvred], arrangement of hardware [and fire rating] and finishes.
+Indicate each type of door, material, steel core thicknesses, mortises, reinforcements, location of exposed fasteners, openings, louvers, arrangement of hardware and fire rating and finishes.

-Indicate each type frame material, core thickness, reinforcements, glazing stops, location of anchors and exposed fastenings and [reinforcing] [fire rating] [finishes].
+Indicate each type frame material, core thickness, reinforcements, glazing stops, location of anchors and exposed fastenings and reinforcing, fire rating and finishes.

 Include schedule identifying each unit, with door marks and numbers relating to numbering on the Contract Documents and the door schedule as indicated in the Contract Documents.
-[Consultant to develop a Door Schedule and ensure such is part of the Contract Documents]

 Submit test and engineering data, and installation instructions.